aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 weight: 30
 url: /net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/
 aliases: /net/how-to-work-with-aspose-svg-api/document-editing/
-lastmod: 2021-10-10
+lastmod: 2021-10-12
 description: In the article, you learn how to edit SVG using Aspose.SVG for .NET library.
-Detailed examples & code snippets of adding and editing new elements in SVG and applying SVG filters to bitmaps are considered.
+Detailed C# examples & code snippets of adding and editing new elements in SVG and applying SVG filters to bitmaps are considered.
 keywords: svg document, edit svg, svg example, c# code snippet, add element, svg file example, svg filter, svg shapes, svg circle, svg path, svg polyline, Gaussian blur effect, drop shadow effect
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 Aspose.SVG for .NET lets you edit an SVG document and make changes to its content.
 The API’s Document Object Model (DOM) is fully compatible with the official [SVG specifications](https://www.w3.org/TR/2018/CR-SVG2-20181004/) and means full control over SVG nodes and their fields for editing.
 You can modify the document by appending new nodes, removing, or editing the content of existing nodes.

-In this article, we show how to edit SVG using Aspose.SVG for .NET library and consider detailed examples of how to add elements to SVG document and apply SVG filters to bitmaps.
+In this article, we show how to edit SVG using Aspose.SVG for .NET library and consider detailed C# examples of how to add elements to SVG document and apply SVG filters to bitmaps.

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation).
 About downloading from GitHub and running examples, you find out from the section [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests).